-Mulmuley regards the beginning of GCT as a 1997 paper of his [189], which used algebraic geometry to prove a circuit lower bound for the classic MAXFLOW problem.
+Mulmuley regards the beginning of GCT as a 1997 paper of his [188], which used algebraic geometry to prove a circuit lower bound for the classic MAXFLOW problem.
 In MAXFLOW, we're given as input a description of an n-vertex directed graph G, with nonnegative integer weights on the edges (called capacities), along with designated source and sink vertices s and t, and a nonnegative integer w (the target).
 The problem is to decide whether w units of a liquid can be routed from s to t, with the amount of liquid flowing along an edge e never exceeding e's capacity.
 The MAXFLOW problem is famously in P,86 but the known algorithms are inherently serial, and it remains open whether they can be parallelized.
-More concretely, is MAXFLOW in $NC^1$ , or some other small-depth circuit class?
-Note that any proof of MAXFLOW $\notin NC^1$ would imply the spectacular separation $NC^1 \neq P$ .
-Neverthehas been in fundamental physics in recent decades (e.g., the dark energy), so GCT played no role in, e.g., the proof of NEXP $\not\subset$ ACC (Section 6.4.2), or the breakthrough lower bounds for small-depth circuits computing the permanent (Section 6.5.2).
-In both cases, to point this out is to hold the theory to a high and possibly unfair standard, but also ipso facto to pay the theory a compliment.
+More concretely, is MAXFLOW in NC1, or some other small-depth circuit class?
+Note that any proof of MAXFLOW \notin NC1 would imply the spectacular separation NC1 \neq P. Nevertheless, Mulmuley [188] managed to prove a strong lower bound for a restricted class of circuits, which captures almost all the MAXFLOW algorithms known in practice.